-RNIB response to Ofcom's consultation "Digital Dividend Review: geographic interleaved awards 470-550MHz and 630-790MHz"
+RNIB response to Ofcom's "Digital Dividend Review: 550-630Mhz and 790-854Mhz, consultation on detail award design"

-- 1. RNIB welcomes the opportunity to respond to Ofcom's consultation on the forthcoming auction of the geographic interleaved spectrum. - 2.
+- 1. RNIB welcomes the opportunity to respond to Ofcom's consultation on the forthcoming auction of the cleared spectrum. - 2.
 RNIB is the largest charity representing the needs and interests of the two million people with a sight problem in the UK.
 Following our 1991 Needs Survey, which showed that 94 per cent of blind and partially sighted people watch television, we have taken an active role in highlighting TV access issues and have been working to improve access to programmes, services and equipment, both by direct work with broadcasters and manufacturers and by influencing legislation. - 3.
 Indeed, the broadcast media play a vital role in the lives of blind and partially sighted people in providing access to news, information and entertainment.
 However, in order to be able to watch TV independently, blind and partially sighted people need access to audio description (AD), an additional narration that uses the gaps in the dialogue to provide essential information about scenery, action, costumes etc. - 4.
-Two recent developments reinforce the case for ensuring greater provision of audio description: - Firstly, the AudioVisual Media Services Directive 2007/65/EC which entered into force on 19 December 2007 and contains a new clause which states: Article 3c

-"Member States shall encourage media service providers under their jurisdiction to ensure that their services are gradually made accessible to people with a visual or hearing disability."

-- More recently, Ofcom facilitated a substantial communications campaign • involving 16 broadcasters and the RNIB, aimed at raising awareness of audio description services.
+Two recent developments reinforce the case for ensuring greater provision of audio description: - Firstly, the AudioVisual Media Services Directive 2007/65/EC which entered into force on 19 December 2007 and contains a new clause which states: Article 3c - "Member States shall encourage media service providers under their jurisdiction to ensure that their services are gradually made accessible to people with a visual or hearing disability." - More recently, Ofcom facilitated a substantial communications campaign involving 16 broadcasters and the RNIB, aimed at raising awareness of audio description services.
 Subsequent research into awareness levels and demand for audio-description commissioned by Ofcom1 found that this campaign did much to improve the level of awareness of the service among people with sight problems.
 The research also found that "increasing the amount of audio described programming would be the main way of increasing usage among the visually impaired community". - 5.
 RNIB believes it is therefore time for Ofcom to recommend an increase of audio described programming to 20 per cent.
-However, spectrum will need to be set aside to make this increase possible, which is why we are responding to this consultation.
-Indeed, we are worried by the lack of public debate around the allocation of such a scarce and valuable resource.
+However, spectrum will need to be set aside to make this increase possible, which is why we are responding to this